 Deals with capped data will be cheaper than those offering unlimited data, but bear in mind that if you go over your usage allowance, you’ll incur extra charges.
 For example, if you go over your monthly usage allowance with BT, you’ll be charged £2.20 per GB or part thereof.
 To avoid unknowingly racking up big bills, you’ll usually be sent a warning by your broadband provider to let you know you’re nearing your limit.

-BT like some other providers, recently removed caps on all its broadband packages so every customer has unlimited data.
+BT like some other providers, has removed caps on all its broadband packages so every customer has unlimited data.
 This is a permanent change, and it will no longer have limited broadband packages so it will be interesting to see if the rest of the market follows suit.
 If you do have a broadband deal with limited usage and are close to exceeding this limit, contact your provider – you might be able to negotiate a discount or buy a ‘data boost’ that will let you buy extra data at a lower cost.

 How much do you want to spend?